Agnes Maule Machar: Feminist

 As a feminist, Machar argued in favour of higher education and fair working conditions for women.
 She advocated for better conditions for women and children in shops and factories, as well as for legislation requiring shorter hours for women workers.
 This last demand was challenged by fellow-feminist Carrie Matilda Derick who argued that it was inconsistent with the goal of gender equality.
 Machar was officially connected with the National Council of Women of Canada where she read many of her papers.

-Death
+Death and legacy

 Machar died in Kingston in 1927.

+In 2015, Machar was named a Person of National Historic Significance by the federal government.
+She has also been recognized by the Kingston Historical Society as a prominent woman in Kingston society.